 You can report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or online.

 How should Delstrigo be stored?

 - Store Delstrigo at room temperature, 68°F to 77°F (20°C to 25°C).

 - Keep Delstrigo in the container that it came in and keep the container tightly closed.
 If the container has a small packet of drying agent (called a desiccant), do not remove it.
 The desiccant protects the medicine from moisture.
-Keep the desiccant in the container and do not eat the desiccant.

 - Do not use Delstrigo if the original seal over the container opening is broken or missing.

 - Throw away Delstrigo that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.